hemreari/easy-comment/README.md

  This is a tiny Python program that adds comment section to the top of the source file.
  The only dependency is latest version of Python(V 3.6.2)
- It works for C. However, I will add the other languages.
+ It works for C, for now.
+However, I will add the other languages.

 ### Usage
    Open a terminal: